-On our stay at Buyukada, one of Princes Islands near Istanbul, we experienced on close hand how the lack of nutrients and the Covid-pandemic had become a serious challenge for the stray cats.
+On our stay at Buyukada, one of the Princes Islands near Istanbul, we experienced on close hand how the lack of nutrients and the Covid-pandemic had become a serious challenge for stray cats.

-Already the first day we got us a new friend.
-A little stray kitten around three months old that lived with its mother out on our terrace.
+Already the first day we got a new friend.
+A little stray kitten around three months old lived with its mother out on our terrace.
 When we were sitting on the terrace the kitten would either crawl up into our lap or continued upwards until it lay on top of our heads, half asleep, half curious about what was happening down below its hairy resting place.

 Photos: Sila Yalazan